grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Per-VU-Iterations-Exercises.md

 # Per VU Iterations Executor

-As noted in [Setting load profiles with executors](Setting-load-profiles-with-executors.md#Per-VU-Iterations), _Per VU Iterations_ is an executor with a focus on _iterations_ performed by a _virtual user (VU)_.
+As noted in [Setting load profiles with executors](../08-Setting-load-profiles-with-executors.md#Per-VU-Iterations), _Per VU Iterations_ is an executor with a focus on _iterations_ performed by a _virtual user (VU)_.

 ## Exercises

-For our exercises, we're going to start by using a very basic script which simply performs an HTTP request then waits one second before completing the test iteration.
+For our exercises, we're going to start by using a very basic script that simply performs an HTTP request and then waits one second before completing the test iteration.
 We're providing some console output as things change.

 ### Creating our script